 In a way it was fortunate that the situation called for a lot of red tape - forms needed filling out, boxes needed ticking.
 Sophie could put herself into autopilot and be an efficient admin officer.
 But then the paper work was done and she was left with nothing.

 The power of routine and a support network

 She threw herself into her fitness and routine.
-Gym twice a day and a schedule for every activity - from taking her bovine collagen powder supplement with morning coffee to even reading and phoning friends.
+Gym twice a day and a schedule for every activity - from taking her bovine collagen with morning coffee to even reading and phoning friends.

 (On the point of collagen - Sophie knows that at her age a collagen supplement is not essential.
 She started taking Edible Health bovine powder collagen in an effort to eliminate acne scarring.
 She no longer has acne and she’s convinced her skin is better than it’s ever been.
 So why stop something that’s working so well).